Adzzzy/My-Movie-List-Website/README.md

 **Initialise the database**
 - Go to the "xampp" folder and open the "xampp-control.exe" executable.
 Press the "Start" buttons for both the "Apache" and the "MySQL" modules.
 - Head to the database administration page at: http://localhost/phpmyadmin/
 - Select "Import" from the toolbar at the top of the page.
-Press "Browse" and select the "mymovielist.sql" file from the "database" folder among the downloaded repository files.
+Press "Browse" and select the "mymovielist.sql" file from the "database" folder among the downloaded files of this repository.
 Then, scroll down to the bottom and press "Import".
 - Optional: Repeat the above steps with the "testdata.sql" file to populate the database with some sample data.
 - Go back to "htdocs" and open the "dbh.inc.php" file from inside the "includes" folder.
 Edit the line specifying "$servername" to say: `$servername = "localhost";`